-With the exception of our Independent Study Online courses, most online courses are completed on a specific timeline with weekly deadlines for assignments and discussions.
+Most online courses are completed on a specific timeline with weekly deadlines for assignments and discussions.
 So, even though you can attend "anytime, anywhere" online, this weekly schedule allows for more interaction and knowledge sharing, helping you learn and collaborate with other students.

 An Academic Challenge and a University Education

 If you are taking a course from UNC, we commit to delivering you educational content that enriches your knowledge, and supports your personal and career goals.
 Instructors and students in online courses at UNC hold each other responsible for engaged academic discussion and measured learning outcomes just as they would on-campus.
 You will get to know each other through your online communications and be part of the UNC learning community.

 Canvas – The Online Classroom

 Although in online courses you may not see your instructor or the other students in person, many of the same things happen in our Canvas classrooms that happen in a face-to-face class.
 In fact, many on-campus classes at UNC include Canvas support to better accomplish some of these activities.

 - Instructors can make announcements, hand out materials, describe assignments, explain grading, ask the class questions, give quizzes and tests, collect assignments, and provide feedback to students.

 - Students can share information, discuss course topics 1-on-1 or with the whole class, review assignments, collaborate on projects, take quizzes and tests, submit assignments, and ask the instructor questions.